pilotmoon/PopClip-Extensions/README.md

 ### Requirements keys

 These are the values supported by the `Requirements` field.
+Additionally, you can prefix any requirement with `!` to negate it.
+For example, `!paste` if you only want the action to appear when Paste is *not* available.

 |Value|Description|
 |-----|-----------|